jparise/jparise.github.com/_posts/2009-01-10-twisted-bonjour.markdown

 category: python
 ---

-[Bonjour][bonjour] (formerly Rendezvous) is Apple's [service discovery][dns-sd] protocol.
+[Bonjour][] (formerly Rendezvous) is Apple's [service discovery][dns-sd] protocol.
 It operates over local networks via [multicast DNS][mdns].
 Server processes announce their availability by broadcasting service records and their associated ports.
 Clients browse the network in search of specific service types, potentially connecting to the service on the advertised port using the appropriate network protocol for that service.

-A common example of Bonjour in action is iTunes' music library sharing feature.  iTunes sharing uses [DAAP][daap] (Digital Audio Access Protocol). iTunes uses Bonjour to announce its local shared libraries as well as to browse the network for remote DAAP servers.
+A common example of Bonjour in action is iTunes' music library sharing feature.  iTunes sharing uses [DAAP][] (Digital Audio Access Protocol). iTunes uses Bonjour to announce its local shared libraries as well as to browse the network for remote DAAP servers.